 Robert joined Watsi on February 19th, 2017.
-Three years ago, Robert became the 3175th member to automatically support a new Watsi patient every month.
-Since then, 3,297 more people have become monthly donors!
-Robert's most recent donation traveled 3,800 miles to support Jayden, a baby from kenya from Kenya, to fund surgery to treat his hypospadias.
+Four years ago, Robert joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Robert's most recent donation traveled 6,600 miles to support Dorn, a hardworking farmer from Cambodia, to fund surgery to treat her perforated ear drum.

-Sim is a 70-year-old rice farmer from Cambodia.
-She has six children, seven grandchildren, and enjoys watching Khmer movies in her free time.
-Five months ago, Sim developed a cataract in her left eye, causing her blurry vision, tearing, and photophobia.
+Sreng is a 61-year-old rice farmer from Cambodia.
+She has six siblings, and currently lives with her niece who is also a farmer.
+At the end of harvest season, Sreng helps her niece plant vegetables to sell to support her family.
+She enjoys the end of her day by listening to the radio and visiting the neighborhood pagoda to listen to the monks chanting.
+One year ago, Sreng developed a cataract in her left eye, causing her sensitivity to light and glare, poor night vision, and difficulty carrying out her normal activities.
 She has difficulty seeing things clearly, recognizing faces, and going anywhere outside.
-When Sim learned about our medical partner, Children's Surgical Centre, she traveled for six and a half hours seeking treatment.
-On November 1st, doctors will perform a phacoemulsification cataract surgery and an intraocular lens implant in her left eye.
+When Sreng learned about our medical partner, Children's Surgical Centre, she traveled for three and a half hours with her niece seeking treatment.
+On February 1st, doctors will perform a phacoemulsification cataract surgery and place an intraocular lens implant in her left eye.
 After recovery, she will be able to see clearly.
-Now, she needs help to fund this $211 procedure.
-"I hope that I will no longer have to worry about my mother's condition and she will be able to see clearly after her operation," said Sin's daughter.
+Now, she needs help to fund this $229 procedure.
+Sreng shared, "I hope after surgery I can see again, help my niece to look after the grandchildren, and visit the pagoda to hear the monks."